If You Had My Love: Critical reception

 "If You Had My Love" was received positively by music critics.
 In a review of On the 6, NME noted that Lopez "really comes into her own" on the song, describing it as one of the album's "street-smart swingbeat winners".
-Chuck Taylor of Billboard spoke favorably of the song's production, calling it "contemporary and edgy, straight down the Faith Evans pathway", but noted that its melody was similar to that of "The Boy Is Mine", another song written and composed by Jerkins.
+Chuck Taylor of Billboard spoke favorably of the song's production, calling it "contemporary and edgy, straight down the Faith Evans pathway", but noted that its melody was similar to that of Brandy and Monica's "The Boy Is Mine", another song written and composed by Jerkins.
 Taylor wrote, "Lopez seems to have command of the most important element—her voice—though admittedly, the vocal melody of this song holds tightly to a very narrow edge.
 Lopez might remind listeners of the funkier side of Vanessa Williams [...]
 Curiosity alone will propel this onto the pop and R&B airwaves; at that point, the hook, along with an undoubtedly compelling video clip, should take this debut far."
 AllMusic's Heather Phares said that it has a "fiery, soulful sound more in keeping with Lopez's public persona".
 Aaron Beierle of DVD Talk praised the song as "catchy", writing that it "showcases the singer's style well".